BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Introduction

 \subsection{Our Contributions}

-At this point the security auditor asks ``Can't we just get rid of speculative execution?''---and is immediately told that this would be a performance disaster. {\it Every\/} branch would cost $P$ cycles where $P$ is close to the full pipeline length, and would thus cost the equivalent of $P\times I$ instructions where $I$ is the number of instructions per cycle.
+At this point the security auditor asks ``Can't we just get rid of speculative execution?''---and is immediately told that this would be a performance disaster. {\it Every\/} control-flow instruction would cost $P$ cycles where $P$ is close to the full pipeline length, and would thus cost the equivalent of $P\times I$ instructions where $I$ is the number of instructions per cycle.
 This extra $P\times I$-instruction cost would be incurred every 4--6 instructions.
 The emergency security patches described above also sacrificed performance, but clearly were nowhere near {\it this\/} bad.

-We observe, however, that this performance analysis makes an implicit assumption regarding the instruction-set architecture.
+We observe, however, that this performance analysis makes an implicit assumption regarding the instruction set architecture.
 We introduce an ISA feature, BasicBlocker, that undermines this assumption.
 BasicBlocker is simple and can be efficiently implemented in hardware.
-We show how compiler modifications to use BasicBlocker, on top of a CPU without speculative execution, obtain most of the performance benefit that would have been obtained by speculative execution.
-Eliminating speculative execution from CPUs removes one of the most complicated aspects of an audit of CPU security.
+We show how modifications to the compiler utilize the BasicBlocker design to minimize the performance penalty of removing not only branch prediction, but also speculative fetching (that is, instructions are fetched but never executed) from a processor.
+The resulting processor design is simpler than current speculative CPUs which removes one of the most complicated aspects of a CPU security audit.

-To evaluate performance and demonstrate feasibility of BasicBlocker, we start with an existing compiler and an existing CPU for an existing ISA; we modify all of these to support BasicBlocker; and we compare the performance of the modified CPU to the performance of the original CPU.
-We selected the RISC-V ISA~\cite{2014/asanovic} given its openness, and we selected a soft core (a CPU simulated by an FPGA) to allow evaluations without manufacturing a chip.
+To evaluate performance and demonstrate feasibility of Basic\-Blocker, we start with an existing compiler and an existing CPU for an existing ISA; we modify all of these to support BasicBlocker; and we compare the performance of the modified CPU to the performance of the original CPU.
+We selected the RISC-V ISA~\cite{2014/asanovic} given its openness.
+To demonstrate the compatibility to different types of CPUs, we selected two implementation platforms, one in-order soft core (a CPU simulated by an FPGA) and a simulated superscalar out-of-order processor to allow evaluations without manufacturing a chip.
 Full details of our BBRISC-V ISA appear later in the paper.